"Climate Excuses" makes you fit for discussions

 In the learning game "Climate Excuses", the aim is to draw speech bubbles with a total of 12 frequently heard statements on climate policy onto four figures.
 Each of them embodies one of the following basic arguments: propagating measures that are too weak, emphasising the disadvantages, redirecting responsibility, or capitulating prematurely.
 "The tricky thing is that there is always a grain of truth in all such statements," says MCC researcher Lamb.
 "But these important aspects of the climate debate often become instruments of a prevention strategy that aims to avoid stringent action and protect material assets in the short term.
 That is why ambitious climate protection requires clear communication.
 Our study makes a contribution to this."
 At the end of the game, there is a poster-sized infographic that presents all the arguments at a glance.

-- The original MCC press release on the study "Discourses of climate delay", including the link to the scientific publication, can be found here.
+- Our news on the study "Discourses of climate delay" on which the game is based, including the link to the scientific publication, can be found here.

 - Download of the poster-sized infographic (1.8 MB, optimised for A2 size print out) is available here.